 Labels, Signage and User Friendliness

-Evaluate Your Pick Process
+Evaluate Your Inventory Picking Process

 Depending on the size of your warehouse, choosing the right pick process will depend on any number of factors like size of your warehouse or number of orders processed within a given time frame.
 For obvious reasons, single order picking isn’t the best choice for high volume warehouses, however there may be some less obvious reasons why your pick process isn’t the best one.
 Take a look at the different types below to decide if yours could be altered or changed altogether to make up for some inefficiencies that are costing you money.